cortexrd/Knack-Toolkit-Library/README.md

     first found in scene.

 -   **modifyTableSort**: Inverts the sort order if the data type is Date/Time.
-In several apps, I found that users always need to click the header twice because they want to see the most recent entries.
+In several apps, we found that users always need to click the header twice because they want to see the most recent entries.
-    You can also do a Ctrl+Click to sort it ascending like it is now.
+    You can also do a Ctrl+Click to sort it ascending like Knack's default behavior.

 -   **submitAndWait**: Pass a form's view ID and an object containing pairs of field IDs and values.
 It will fill in the form and submit